Constantin1489/trrc/README.md

 There are a lot of grammar mistakes.
 English is not my language.
 Catch!
 PR!
 PLEASE!

 If you're good at unix, linux, or shell, please enlighten me!
-I really want to hear about book recomendations, cli application to benchmark and so on.
+I really want to hear about book recomendations, cli program to benchmark and so on.

 ## TODO

+- [ ] remove dependency: requests lib.
+- [ ] windows support.
+    - py2exe
+    - file path (e.g.: default config file)
 - [ ] send media files directly to Anki.
 - [ ] create card from git-diff, git-show
     - option: --mode=git --header 'Optimize logging message\n		'
     - without --header, use git commit message as header.
 - [ ] get fields of a deck.
     - error handle.
-- [ ] check whether your cards good to send.
 - [ ] support shell environment variable.
     - prefix: TRRC
     - e.g.: TRRC_deck, TRRC_tag: global tag